davidanderson3/umls-release-qa/README.md

 Reports are saved to the `reports/` folder.
-The preprocessing step generates HTML and JSON reports for several UMLS tables including MRCONSO, MRREL, MRSTY, MRDEF, MRSAB, MRSAT, MRDOC, MRCOLS, and MRFILES.
+The preprocessing step generates HTML and JSON reports for several UMLS tables including MRCONSO, MRREL, MRSTY, MRDEF, MRSAB, MRSAT, MRDOC, MRCOLS, MRFILES, and MRRANK.
 For the MRCOLS comparison, only the first, second, and seventh fields of each record are considered when detecting differences.